An introduction to crowd sourced funding offers

-To start, I am going to catch you up on some major CSF change, then we'll get into the meaning of an offer.
+To start, I am going to catch you up on some major CSF changes, then we'll get into the meaning of an offer.

 2018 - the big year for private companies

 A big 2018 CSF change - private companies can access CSF without changing to a public company.

 To be eligible, a private company that wants to issue a CSF offer, will need at least 2 directors (unless they are a Pty Ltd - they can have 1 director), also, they will be subject to related party transaction laws.

 So, let's start with an introduction to CSF below.

 A CSF is an offer that is one made under Part 6D of the Corporations Act 2001 that meets this criteria:

 - Its an offer for the issue of securities of the company;

 - the company is an eligible CSF company;

 - the securities are of the class in the regulations;